juliojoel/kuka-kr3/README.md

 ### kr3FK - Forward kinematics of the robot

-Calculation of the forward kinematics homogeneous matrix of the robot, given a position vector of the joints
+Calculation of the forward kinematics homogeneous matrix of the robot, given a position vector of the joints.

 ``` matlab
 kr3FK(angulosDH)